k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

-Once done with handling a table - either if you have made a decision at the tables entries and have taken action or not - you can close it by either:
+Once done with handling a table - either if you have made a decision regarding the table's entries and have taken action or not - you can close it by 1 of the following 2 options:

 * *Clicking on OK*: the open table is considered as handled, and your changes are preserved.
 In addition:
   * The table heading color turns back into its "natural" blue color.